isaacvock/THE_Aligner/README.md

 # THE_Aligner
-Align almost any kind of RNA-seq data
+Align almost any kind of RNA-seq data.
+Makes use of the workflow manager Snakemake.